melissakly/ER190C/README.md

-# ER190C Homeworks in this folder.
+# ER190C Homeworks and Labs in this folder.

+Duncan Callaway is developing labs.

-Questions for modules team and Eric.
+Berkeley modules team is developing homeworks.
-1. Is autograding an option.
-Any recommendations otherwise.
-2. How to set up datahub.
-3.